 So here are some proposed properties of safety, online and offline, for the 21st century and beyond (please tell me what I’m missing!):

-- Agency: A degree of free will or empowerment for participants increases their safety by allowing them to be stakeholders in both the success of outcomes and the wellbeing of themselves, their fellow participants, and their community (the dictionary definition of “agency” is “the capacity to act or exert power”).
+- Agency: A degree of free will, choice or empowerment for participants increases their safety by allowing them to be stakeholders in both the success of outcomes and the wellbeing of themselves, their fellow participants, and their community (the dictionary definition of “agency” is “the capacity to act or exert power”).
 This is the collaborative safety of a community and a social media environment.
 In her talk at the South by Southwest conference (SxSW 2012), game and school designer and educator Katie Salen cited Media Molecule founder/game designer Mark Healey about the need to give players powers to do something – the powers that create a kind of “force that flows through your veins and makes you feel like you can change the world around you.”
 This applies not just to players but participants in any community.
 Whether or not it turns them into leaders, it certainly makes all participants investors in how things go.
 How can we give students that kind of agency?